YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 shows that the learners' average performance in the baseline assessment hovers around 70%, which implies students get 70% of the questions correctly on average, with a notable 19% drop in performance in 2022, as can be seen on the line chart.

-It can equally be seen that the number of respondents keeps increasing over the years, indicating an increasing number of users interactions with the online learning platform.
+It can equally be seen that the number of respondents keeps increasing over the years, indicating an increasing number of users interacting with the online learning platform.

 <br>
 <br>

 ![siyavula_project_1](images/siyavula_project_3.PNG)
-                                                      <p style="text-align: center;">Figure 3: Performance by Quintile.</p>
+<div style="text-align: center;"> Figure 3: Performance by Quintile </div>

 <br>